 The following table summarizes the performance of Corby's owned-brands (i.e., Case Goods) in terms of both shipment volume (as measured by shipments to customers in equivalent nine-litre cases) and shipment value (as measured by the change in net sales revenue).
 The table includes results for sales in both Canada and international markets.
 Specifically, the J.P.
-Wiser's, Lamb's and Polar Ice brands are also sold to international markets, particularly in the US and UK.
+Wiser's, Lamb's, Polar Ice and the Ungava Spirits Brands are also sold to international markets, particularly in the US and UK.

-BRAND PERFORMANCE CHART - INCLUDES BOTH CANADIAN AND INTERNATIONAL SHIPMENTS
+BRAND PERFORMANCE CHART - INCLUDES BOTH CANADIAN AND INTERNATIONAL SHIPMENTS --